-8.1.
-Mathematic Tests Used to Calculate the 95% Participation Rate Requirements
+8.1 Mathematic Tests Used to Calculate the 95% Participation Rate Requirements

-- The following tests are combined for students in membership at grade eight to determine if a school has met the 95% participation rate requirement in mathematics for all students and each subgroup of students: - o Grade eight Mathematics EOG test. - o NC Math 1 EOC test for students currently enrolled in the NC Math 1 course in grade eight. - NC Math 1 EOC test (banked) for students previously enrolled in the NC Math 1 course prior to grade eight. - High school math participation rate calculations will be based on current year enrollment in Math 1 and Math 3.
+The following tests are combined for students in membership at grade eight to determine if a school has met the 95% participation rate requirement in mathematics for all students and each subgroup of students:

+- Grade eight Mathematics EOG test. - NC Math 1 EOC test for students currently enrolled in the NC Math 1 course in grade eight. - NC Math 1 EOC test (banked) for students previously enrolled in the NC Math 1 course prior to grade eight.

+High school math participation rate calculations are based on current year or banked scores or codes in NC Math 1 and NC Math 3 at grade eleven.

-8.2.
-Mathematic Tests Used in School Performance Grades
+8.2 Mathematic Tests Used in School Performance Grades

-Students who are enrolled in NC Math 1 for the first time in grades nine or higher:
+The following rules apply for students who are enrolled in NC Math 1 for the first time in grades nine or higher:

-- Must enroll in NC Math 1 by the end of grade eleven. - The NC Math 1 EOC test is used in school performance grades the year the test is taken. - Students who transfer in from another state, private school or homeschool with an NC Math 1 credit earned in grades nine or higher are not expected to take the NC Math 1 EOC test.
-However, these students are expected to take the NC Math 3 EOC test when enrolled in the NC Math 3, but the tests are not used for school performance grades. - Students who are enrolled in NC Math 1 for the first time in grades nine or higher and are enrolled in NC Math 3 in a future year, must take the NC Math 3 EOC test.
+- Students must enroll in NC Math 1 by the end of grade eleven. - The NC Math 1 EOC test is used in school performance grades the year the test is taken. - Students who transfer in from another state, private school or homeschool with a NC Math 1 credit earned in grades nine or higher are not expected to take the NC Math 1 EOC test.
+However, these students are expected to take the NC Math 3 EOC test when enrolled in the NC Math 3 course, but the test score is not used for school performance grades. - Students who are enrolled in NC Math 1 for the first time in grades nine or higher and are enrolled in NC Math 3 in a future year, must take the NC Math 3 EOC test.
 The NC Math 3 EOC test is not used for school performance grades.

-Students who are enrolled in NC Math 1 for the first time in grade eight:
+The following rules apply for students who are enrolled in NC Math 1 for the first time in grade eight:

-• Take the NC Math 1 EOC test only and must not take the grade eight Mathematics EOG test.
+• Students take the NC Math 1 EOC test only and must not take the grade eight EOG mathematics test.